nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

    :local:
    :depth: 2

+NEST 3.0 introduces a more direct approach to accessing node properties and handling connections.
+The changes will allow you to perform operations that were not possible in previous versions.

 .. seealso::

   See the :doc:`../nest-3/nest2_vs_3` to see a full list of functions that have changed

-NEST 3.0 introduces a more object-oriented approach to node and connection handling.
-The changes will allow you to perform operations that were not possible in previous versions.

 ..
 NEST 3.0 introduces a number of new features and concepts, and some changes